-- 18.1 Amending these Statutes can be done from a proposition from any member, properly seconded, to the General Meeting, preferably after consultation with the Statutes Committee. - 18.2 The proposition for changes of the Statutes must be announced and put on the agenda for discussion in a meeting of the Governing Board, at least three months before the General Meeting. - 18.3 Only a General Meeting can make changes to the Statutes of EAP.
+- Amending these Statutes can be done from a proposition from any member, properly seconded, to the General Meeting, and only after consultation with the Statutes Committee and subsequent discussion in the Governing Board. - The proposition for changes of the Statutes must be announced and put on the agenda for discussion in a meeting of the Governing Board, at least three months before the General Meeting. - Only a General Meeting can make changes to the Statutes of EAP.
 These will require a two-thirds majority of the votes cast.